munde006/munde006/README.md

 - 💞️ I’m looking to collaborate on making the world a better place through tech
 - 📫 How to reach me: mundeimmaculate4@gmail.com
 - 😄 Pronouns: she
-- ⚡ Fun fact: I love sleeping!
+- ⚡ Fun fact: I love hiking!

 <!---
 munde006/munde006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.